fami-sura/EcoPulse/docs/fiscal-sponsorship/outreach-email-templates.md

 EcoPulse (E‑Community Pulse) is building a mobile-first reporting + verification workflow so communities can flag waste/drainage issues with photos + location, verify quickly, and coordinate response.
 The goal is sustainable water-impact: fewer blocked drains, less contamination risk, and improved accountability in response.

-We’re seeking fiscal sponsorship for a 12‑month pilot (Nigeria, Niger, Chad) and a $50–100k philanthropic request (initially AJA Foundation / Water pillar).
+We’re seeking fiscal sponsorship for a 12‑month program (Nigeria, Niger, Chad) with an initial 90‑day pilot phase, and a $50–100k philanthropic request (initially AJA Foundation / Water pillar).
 We need a sponsor able to receive funds under a 501(c)(3) umbrella and support compliant disbursement and basic reporting.

 If this could be a fit, can we schedule a short call?
 I’ll share our 1‑page sponsor pack + draft budget.